Tsitko/drawyourbot/README.md

 - type: string (always "functions block")
 ## BotStructure
 BotStructure class is initializing with the path to drawio file and loads its structure.
-It have the following attributes:
+It has the following attributes:
 - root: xml.etree.ElementTree (xml with bot structure)
 - errors: string (errors in bot structure drawio)
 - arrows: list of Arrow (arrows from drawio)
 - start: Start (start point)
+- files: list of File (block to send a file to user)
 - messages: list of Message (message blocks)
 - functions_blocks: list of FunctionsBlock (function blocks)
 - single_choice_blocks: list of SingleChoice (single choice blocks)